hphelion/documentation/network.howto.md

 		n - The name to assign to the new network.

-		asu - Create the network in the active state (Admin status up).
+		asu - Creates the network in the active state (Admin status up).

 	The following example creates a network called Newtwork1.